 Pharmacotherapeutic Group: Drugs for treatment of bone diseases

 Treatment of postmenopausal osteoporosis in patients at risk of vitamin-D insufficiency.

 Fosavance reduces the risk of vertebral and hip fractures.

 What is Fosavance?

 Fosavance is a medicine that contains two active substances: alendronic acid and colecalciferol (vitamin D3).
-It is available as white tablets (capsule-shaped: 70 mg alendronic acid and 2,800 international units [IU] colecalciferol; rectangular: 70 mg alendronic acid and 5,600 IU colecalciferol).
+It is available as tablets (70 mg alendronic acid and 2,800 international units [IU] colecalciferol; 70 mg alendronic acid and 5,600 IU colecalciferol).